Generic Name: estradiol (ES-tra-DYE-ol)

 - Estradiol gel is for external use only.
 Do not get it in your eyes, nose, vagina, or mouth.
 If you get it in any of these areas, rinse right away with warm clean water.

-- Check with your doctor before you apply sunscreen to the application site while using estradiol gel.
+- Check with your doctor before applying sunscreen to the application site while using estradiol gel.

-- If you will be swimming, wait for as long as possible before going into the water after applying estradiol gel.
+- If you will be swimming, wait until estradiol gel is completely dry before going into the water.

 - Estradiol gel is flammable.
+Do not store or use near heat or an open flame.
 Avoid fire, flame, or smoking until the medicine has dried on your skin.

 - Eating grapefruit or drinking grapefruit juice may increase the risk of estradiol gel's side effects.
 Talk to your doctor before including grapefruit or grapefruit juice in your diet while you are taking estradiol gel.

 - Tell your doctor or dentist that you take estradiol gel before you receive any medical or dental care, emergency care, or surgery.
-If possible, estradiol gel should be stopped at least 4 to 6 weeks before surgery or any time you might be confined to a bed or chair for a long period of time (such as a long plane flight, car ride, bedrest, or illness).
+If you will be having surgery or will be confined to a chair or bed for a long period of time (eg, a long plane flight), notify your doctor at least 4 to 6 weeks beforehand.
+You may need to stop taking estradiol gel or take other special precautions for a period of time.

 - Estradiol gel may cause dark skin patches on your face.
 Exposure to the sun may make these patches darker.
 If patches develop, use a sunscreen or wear protective clothing when exposed to the sun, sunlamps, or tanning booths.